lt125327422/pomelo/docs/posts/the_ray_tracing.md

 ---

 # The ray tracing
+how it comes about that the ray-tracing and global-illumination over the period of traveling of light

 the other day ,I learn some topic about ray racing without opengl or webgl etc. , with diving into this topic, I thought it's necessary to write some article to reinforce my memory and comprehend to it, and